REMAS - Working groups

 Likewise, thanks to these working groups, the importance of carbon stock management is made visible, determining the most vulnerable and preferential areas to be included in territorial management measures.

-The aim of the working group is to establish expert committees from research bodies, public administrations and private organisations, into three sub-groups – public sector, professional associations and general associations – to coordinate the development of strategies for the prevention and management of forest fires.
+The aim of the working group is to establish expert committees from research bodies, public administrations and private organisations, into three sub-groups – public sector, professional associations and general associations – to coordinate the development of strategies for the prevention and management of forest fire.

 The objective of this action is therefore twofold: